What Is Transcoding and Why Is It Critical for Streaming? (Update)

 Audio Transcoding vs. Video Transcoding

 Although we’ve spent a lot of time talking about transcoding video in this post, transcoding applies to any kind of digital media file being transferred across a network.
-The process for transcoding audio media files is similar, although specific file types and differentiators may differ, and the benefits are largely the same.
+The process for transcoding audio media files is similar, although specific file types and differentiators may change, and the benefits are largely the same.

 That said, it’s important to acknowledge the distinction between audio and video media for transcoding.
 Certainly, audio-only media can be transcoded.
 However, it’s also possible to transcode just the audio of a larger media file that contains both audio and video.
 When choosing a transcoder, make sure you choose one compatible with the type of media you want to stream.
 A versatile one will definitely give you more long-term options.

-How Can Wowza Help With Transcoding?
+How Can Wowza Help with Transcoding?

 Wowza and 4K Transcoding